MagestyApps/module-web-images/README.md

     php bin/magento setup:upgrade;
     php bin/magento setup:di:compile;
     php bin/magento setup:static-content:deploy -f;
+    ```

+### Possible issues
+*Problem:* The image is uploaded to the servcer but not accessible in browser.

+*Solution:* Most likely, this is related to your nginx/apache restrictions.
+Please, make sure that the requested image extension is allowed by the web server configuration.

 ## Other Extensions
 You can find more useful extensions for Magento 2 by visiting [MagestyApps Official Website](https://www.magestyapps.com/)
     ```